Health A to Z Last updated on 2021-02-26 20:52:37

 - Trouble in swallowing and breathing

-Acid reflux and GERD are caused when the sphincter (the muscular ring at both ends of the esophagus) is weakened.
+Causes of Acid Reflux and GERDAcid reflux and GERD are caused when the sphincter (the muscular ring at both ends of the esophagus) is weakened.
 The following conditions can cause them:

 - Abnormalities in the stomach such as a hiatal hernia